AMReX-Combustion/PeleProduction/README.rst

     cd PeleLMruns/FlameSheet2D
     make

 As a side note, this "make" will assume that the usual environment variables pointing to ``PeleLM``, ``IAMR``, ``PelePhysics`` and ``AMReX`` have NOT been set, and will instead point to the local sub-repo folders.
-This keeps everything self-contained and consistent, as long as you don't accidentally subvert the process by defined those HOME variables.
+This keeps everything self-contained and consistent, as long as you don't accidentally subvert the process by defining those HOME variables in your environment.

 Pulling/updating with submodules